Danish Aslam confirms working on a project with Imran Khan - ExBulletin

 However, the director refrained from divulging any details, saying it was too early to talk about it.
 He also stated that he did not like the term comeback used to refer to an artist.

 The director told IANS: Yes, I am working with Imran on a project, that's true.
 However, it is too early to comment on this.
 We have an exciting story and idea, but that's it.
-I will be able to talk about it with more clarity over time.
+I will be able to talk about it with more clarity as time goes by.

 Danish also shared details of his upcoming film Khwaabon Ka Jhamela which stars Prateik Babbar, Sayani Gupta and Kubbra Sait in the lead.
 The film is a fresh take on the romantic comedy genre after centuries.